GERMAN CHAMOMILE Overview Information

 GERMAN CHAMOMILE Side Effects & Safety

 German chamomile is LIKELY SAFE when taken in amounts found in food.
 In fact, it has “Generally Recognized as Safe (GRAS)” status in the U.S. German chamomile is POSSIBLY SAFE for adults and children when taken by mouth for short periods of time as medicine.
+German chamomile has also been applied to the skin of adults for short periods of time.
 The long-term safety of German chamomile is unknown.

 German chamomile can cause allergic reactions in some people.
 It is in the same plant family as ragweed, marigolds, daisies, and other related herbs.